etaka90/etaka90/README.md

 ###  About me :octocat:
 -------------------------

-:statue_of_liberty: I am Evgenii Demchenko, a DevOps Engineer specializing in automating the product lifecycle from design and development to deployment.
+:statue_of_liberty: DevOps

-:steam_locomotive:  My expertise encompasses a range of technologies, including Jenkins, Kubernetes, Docker, Java, Swift, Groovy, and SQL.
-With these tools, I streamline and optimize the development and deployment processes, ensuring efficient and reliable delivery of high-quality software solutions.
+:steam_locomotive:  Technologies, Kubernetes, Docker, Java, Swift, Groovy

-:suspect:  Beyond my technical endeavors, I find great satisfaction in creating innovative applications and services.
-Additionally, I contribute to the IT community by sharing my knowledge and insights through writing articles for prominent IT websites, fostering collaboration and knowledge exchange within the industry.
+:suspect:  Great satisfaction in creating innovative applications and services.
+Writing articles in the industry.

 -------------------------